Bass Boost Circuit: Enhancing the Audio on Your Sound System

 Step one:

 First, connect the IC LM741 and Q1 BC348 components.
 Next, you will need to click the C1 10uF capacitor to the input.
 Connect a 56k (R1) resistor to C1.
-Then, attach a 47k resistor (R2) to C1’s positive end.
-Afterward, connect a 1k resistor (R3) to the transistor’s base.
-Meanwhile, the transistor’s collector connects to VSS.

 Step two:

-Attach the C2 10uF polarized capacitor to the transistor’s emitter.
-Next, wire a 2.2k resistor (R4) to the capacitor’s opposing end.
 You will need to connect a C3 0.0033uF capacitor to the 10uF capacitor’s positive future.
 Connect a 50k resistor (R9) to the 0.0033uF capacitor.
-Then, attach another 50k resistor (R10) to that 50k resistor.

 Step three:

-Attach another 0.0033uF capacitor (C5), which connects to the LM714’s pin 6, to that resistor.
-Next, click the LM714’s pin 2 to a 10k resistor (R7), relating to the 0.0033uF capacitor.
 After that, connect a 56k resistor (R12) and 22uF capacitor (C7) to the ground.
 This 56k resistor connects to the 47k resistor (R11), which connects to the VCC.
-Add a 100k potentiometer (VR1), which connects to the C4 0.0033 uF and R5 10k resistor.
+Add a 100k potentiometer (VR1) connecting to the C4 0.0033 uF and R5 10k resistor.

 Step four:

 Connect LM714’s pin 4 to the ground.
 Meanwhile, pin 7 connects to VCC and a 47uF capacitor (C6), which connects to the ground.
-Lastly, attach a 10uF (C8) capacitor to the LM714’s pin 6.
-This capacitor will also connect to the output.

 Working principle:

-The circuit runs on a 12V to 18V power supply.
-First, the input receives an audio signal.
-Then, the C1 coupling capacitor will supply the AC to R3 before passing it to the transistor’s base.
-Meanwhile, R1 and R2 serve as voltage dividers for the transistor’s bias current.
-As you can see, C1, R3, R1, R2, R4, C2, and Q1, operate as a preamplifier circuit, and it generally boosts up the signal.
+As you can see, C1, R3, R1, R2, R4, C2, and Q1 operate as a preamplifier circuit, which generally boosts the signal.
 Afterward, a higher-frequency call flows out of the transistor’s emitter, passing to C2.

-A signal passes through the low pass frequency filter circuit, C3, C5, R8, R9, and R10.
-In this case, it removes the high-frequency movement.
 Another signal passes to R5, R6, R7, and C4.
 The LM417’s pin 2 mixes these signals, amplifying them in the process before they flow to pin 6.

 You can increase or decrease the low-frequency level by adjusting the VR1 potentiometer.

-• Build a great sounding audio amplifier (with bass boost) from the LM386
+Build a great-sounding audio amplifier (with bass boost) from the LM386

 Circuit diagram: